Aftermarket auto warranties offer a wide range of coverage for breakdowns and repairs.

 - What Are The Best Aftermarket Car Warranty Providers?

 As perfect as your dream car can be, it’s not immune from breakdowns and mechanical failures.
 Factory warranties cover many repairs – but only for a specific time.
 After that, you’re on your own.
-Instead of signing over a whole paycheck for one repair, you could use an aftermarket auto warranty to spread out repair costs.
+Instead of signing over a whole paycheck for one repair, you could use an aftermarket auto warranty to spread out cost of repairs.

-An aftermarket auto warranty can be a good idea for after your factory coverage has expired, especially if you missed the window for adding a dealer-backed extended plan.
+An aftermarket auto warranty is a good idea to provide peace of mind after your factory coverage has expired, especially if you missed the window for adding a dealer-backed extended plan.
 We think there are a few reasons to pick an aftermarket plan over a dealer one, anyway.
 Aftermarket plans can also be useful if you buy a used car – you might not know its service history, so the added protection could be a lifesaver later on.

 Many aftermarket warranties have flexible payment plans to make budgeting easier.
 But as you shop around, be careful to read the fine print.
 A number of complaints about extended warranties begin with a misunderstanding of what was covered under the contract.
 Reputable extended car warranty companies will provide sample contracts and will go over each point of your contract with you in detail.

-If you’re new to shopping for warranties, definitely take a minute to get to know the red flags of the worst extended auto warranty companies, too.
-You can learn more in our guide here.
+If you’re new to shopping for warranties, definitely take a minute to get to know the red flags.
+Learn more in our guide to the worst extended auto warranty companies.

 Types Of Aftermarket Warranty Plans